LeoTianJob/ReactNativeDemoApp/README.md

 ## Optimizations

-Because of the time limitation, the app can still be improved in the futures.
+Because of the time limitation, the app can still be improved in the future.

 **TODO:**